 Students who bring an automobile or motorcycle to the campus must register their vehicle with the Department of Public Safety.
 Residence hall juniors and seniors may park their cars on the campus for day-to-day use.
-Freshmen and sophomores must park their cars in a secured lot adjacent to the campus and may use them only for extension ministries and trips home.
+Freshmen and sophomores must park their cars in a secured lot adjacent to the campus and may use them according to level of privilege (firstyear or general).